How to calculate United miles value

 You can earn Chase points with the following cards:

-- Ink Business Preferred® Credit Card– earn 100,000 bonus points after spending $15,000 in the first three months of account opening.
+- Ink Business Preferred® Credit Card – earn 100,000 bonus points after spending $15,000 on purchases in the first three months of account opening.

-- Chase Sapphire Preferred Card – earn 60,000 Ultimate Rewards points after you spend $4,000 on purchases in the first three months after account opening
+- Chase Sapphire Preferred Card – earn 60,000 bonus points after you spend $4,000 on purchases in the first three months from account opening.

-- Chase Sapphire Reserve® – earn 50,000 Ultimate Rewards points after you spend $4,000 on purchases in the first three months from account opening
+- Chase Sapphire Reserve® – earn 50,000 bonus points after you spend $4,000 on purchases in the first three months from account opening.

 The value of United miles varies depending on your itinerary — route, time of travel and class of service.
 This is especially true now that United has moved to dynamic pricing, but at a minimum, you should be able to get an average value of ~1.3 cents per mile, and more for last-minute domestic flights.
 If you use your miles for awards like business-class seats to Europe, you could very well get value of up to 10+ cents per mile.